Alisher Usmanov: Early life

 Usmanov was arrested and convicted on charges of fraud, corruption, and theft of state property, which charges included shaking down an Army officer, in Uzbek SSR in August 1980.
-He was imprisoned in a remote Uzbek prison for six years of an eight-year sentence.
-Three decades later, his conviction was vacated in July 2000, nine years after the dissolution of the Soviet Union, by the Supreme Court of Uzbekistan, which ruled that "the original conviction was unjust, no crime was ever committed, and that the evidence was fabricated."
+From 1980, when he was 26 years old, until 1986, when he was 33 years old, he was imprisoned in a remote Uzbek prison for six years of an eight-year sentence.
+In July 2000, his conviction was vacated, nine years after the dissolution of the Soviet Union, by the Supreme Court of Uzbekistan, which ruled that "the original conviction was unjust, no crime was ever committed, and that the evidence was fabricated."
 His version of events has been questioned by Craig Murray, the British Ambassador to Uzbekistan from 2002 to 2004.
 Years later, Usmanov's public relations firm tried to delete reference to his conviction and imprisonment from Wikipedia.

-Usmanov, who is Muslim, married Jewish rhythmic gymnastics coach Irina Viner in 1992.
-Viner is considered to be close to Putin, having introduced him to former rhythmic gymnast Alina Kabaeva.

-On May 4, 2022, Usmanov filed divorce from Irina Viner.